cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 # Animation State Machine

-We call the action that an object is in that plays a particular animation, such as standby, move, run, attack, etc., **state**. <br>
+The action that an object is in when it plays a particular animation, such as standby, move, run, attack, etc., is called its **state**. <br>
 In general, an object has multiple states and switches between them in a certain logical order to perform different actions; such switches are called [transitions](state-translation.md) in the animation graph.
 The conditions that need to be satisfied when a transition occurs are called **transition conditions**.

-The animation state machine, on the other hand, is used to manage and control each state and the transition between states on the object, similar to a flowchart, which we can edit visually directly in the [Animation Graph panel](animation-graph-panel.md).
-Currently an animation graph contains a state machine, when the state machine is in a state in the animation graph, the animation corresponding to that state will be played.
+The animation state machine, on the other hand, is used to manage and control each state and the transition between states on the object, similar to a flowchart, which can be edited visually directly in the [Animation Graph panel](animation-graph-panel.md).
+Currently, an animation graph contains a state machine, when the state machine is in a state in the animation graph, the animation corresponding to that state will be played.
 Then, according to the pre-built animation flow chart, the state machine can automatically control the playback and switching of the skeleton animation, etc.

 ## State Basics

 The states in the state machine are not only used to control the animation, but also include **Entry**, **Exit**, **Any**, **Sub-State Machine**, which are special states, because they do not carry animation, but are only used to mark the start and end of the state machine.
-To distinguish them from other states, we call them "pseudo-states" for now.
+To distinguish them from other states, they are called "pseudo-states" for now.

 The [sub-state machine](#sub-state-machine) is nested in the state machine and is used to degrade complex animation logic, see the **sub-state machine** section below for details.
-We generally refer to the topmost state machine of the animation graph as the **Top Level State Machine**, similar to the root node in the scene.
+Generally, the topmost state machine of the animation graph is referred to as the **Top Level State Machine**, similar to the root node in the scene.

 The **Entry**, **Exit**, and **Any** are fixed units that exist in the state machine by default and cannot be deleted.
-They can be seen in the grid layout area when you open the animation graph to edit the state machine, and it should be noted that **Exit** only exists in **sub-state machines**.
+They can be seen in the grid layout area when the animation graph is opened to edit the state machine, and it should be noted that **Exit** only exists in **sub-state machines**.

 ![animation-graph-panel](animation-graph-panel/animation-graph-panel.png)